behan101/OT-asset-inventory/OpenPLC-Deployment.md

 nano modbus_server.py
 ```

-Then copy, paste, and write out the the Modbus Server Script for the OT VM:
+Then copy, paste, and write out the the Modbus Server Script for OT VM:
 ```py
 from pymodbus.server.sync import StartTcpServer from pymodbus.datastore import ModbusSlaveContext, ModbusServerContext